mksh2810/Wikipedia-Reader/README.md

 ✨ **Key Features:**

 - 🔀 **Random Article Discovery** - Tap a button to get a random Wikipedia article
+- 🔍 **Live Search** - Search for any topic and view matching Wikipedia articles with descriptions and thumbnails
-- 🎨 **Modern UI** - Clean, gradient-based design with smooth animations
+- 🎨 **Modern UI** - Clean, gradient-based design with smooth animations and interactive search controls
 - 📱 **Cross-Platform** - Works on Android, iOS, Web, Windows, macOS, and Linux
 - ⚡ **Fast Loading** - Efficient API integration with Wikipedia
-- 🌐 **Real-Time Data** - Fetches live data from Wikipedia's REST API
+- 🌐 **Real-Time Data** - Fetches live data from Wikipedia's Action and REST APIs

 ## Getting Started